itismynamenow/SelectionPluginUE4/README.md

 * Clone this repository into Plugins folder in your UE4 project
 * Right click your *.uproject file to generate Visual Studio project files
-* Rebuild solution
+* Build solution

 ## Use

-* Create something that inherits from APawn.
-For example blueprint BP_Pawn
-* Add to BP_Pawn USelectionComponent
+* Add USelectionComponent to your actor
 * Adjust USelectionComponent properties
   * Set `Plane` as `Static Mesh`
   * Set `MAT_SelectionCirle` as `M Material`